 Lithuania follows events in Moldova with concern, as the country is presently facing a difficult crisis, said the Minister L. Linkevičius in the Foreign Affairs Council on 17 June in Luxembourg.
 The Lithuanian Foreign Minister stressed the important role of political dialogue in the peaceful transition of power.

-On 10 December, the Minister of Foreign Affairs of Lithuania Linas Linkevičius attended the Foreign Affairs Council in Brussels, which mostly focused on Russia's aggression against Ukraine.
+On 17 June, the Minister of Foreign Affairs of Lithuania Linas Linkevičius participated in the Foreign Affairs Council in Luxembourg.

 On 14 June, the Minister of Foreign Affairs of Lithuania Linas Linkevičius met with the new Foreign Minister of Estonia Urmas Reinsalu.